 1. Place the cheese in a food processor bowl, fitted with the metal blade.
 Add 2 Tbs flour and process to coarsely grate the cheese.
 Add the butter and process to combine.
 Add the potato puree and mix quickly.
 Add the caraway seeds, garlic powder and paprika.
 Process briefly and transfer into a large bowl.

 2. Add the flour, salt and baking powder and mix to combine.
 The dough should be fairly moist and sticky, but if needed (potato puree vary in moisture) add a bit more flour.
 Try not to knead or add too much flour, so that the rolls will be light and fluffy.
 Cover with plastic wrap and refrigerate for 30 minutes.

 3. Preheat the oven to 360F (180C).
 Line two baking pans with baking paper.
 Create about 26 balls (the size between golf and tennis balls) from the dough and place on the paper.

 4. Bake for 25 minutes, until the rolls are puffed and baked through.
 (Check the bottom to make sure).
 Serve at room temperature.

 How to make the potato puree: use same amount of Yukon gold and sweet potatoes, peeled and cut into medium size cubes.
-Add water just to the level of the potatoes, 1 chopped clove of garlic, and 1 Tbs butter.
-Bring to the boil, reduce the water to medium-high and cook until the water evaporate and the potatoes are very soft.
+Add water just up to the level of the potatoes, 1 chopped clove of garlic, and 1 Tbs butter.
+Bring to the boil, reduce the heat to medium-high and cook until the water evaporate and the potatoes are very soft.
 Mash with potato masher and add salt to taste.
 Add a few Tbs of heavy cream and mash again to combine.
 Measure 2 cups and keep in the fridge overnight.